How to Make a Sunflower Stencil with a Glue Gun

 Paper or plastic plates

 Originally I thought I wanted a pattern to use for my stencils.
 But I ended up making up the design.
-If you want to use a pattern, just print any design and place it under parchment paper to use as a guide.
+If you want to use a pattern, just print any design and place it under the parchment paper to use as a guide.

 I did use the pattern to create the outside edge of the design.

-Before you get started, it is important to know that the bottom edge of your stencil will be the side you apply the paint and use as a stencil.
+Before you get started, it is important to know that the bottom edge of your stencil will be the side you apply the paint to and use as a stencil.
 That is because the glue will be flat.
 (So don’t worry if the stencil looks lumpy on the top as you are adding glue.)
 Technically, this means the stencil will print right side up so you don’t have to worry about anything printing backward.

-I started making the stencil by just “painting” with the glue gun.
+I started making the sunflower stencil by just “painting” with the glue gun.
 You need to make sure your design connects to the outside edge.
 All of your glues lines need to connect so be sure to think about that when choosing your design.

-Once I had the glued the flowers, I went back and thickened any of the glue lines that were too thin.
+Once I had glued the flowers, I went back and thickened any of the glue lines that were too thin.
 I did this by just adding more glue on top of the thin lines.

 The last thing I did was create an outline all the way around the outside of my design.

-This is what my stencil looked like as I was adding the glue.
+This is what my sunflower stencil looked like as I was adding the glue.
 Once dry, take a pair of tweezers and remove all of the super-thin extra strings of glue.